Exercise and Resting Heart Rate

 Examples of moderate-intensity aerobic activities include:

-The AMA says that 75 minutes per week of vigorous aerobic activity will also do.
+The AMA goes on to say that 75 minutes per week of vigorous aerobic activity will do as well.
 But what is vigorous intensity?
 Vigorous-intensity activities will push your body a little further.
 They will require a higher amount of effort.
 You will probably get warm and begin to sweat.
 You will not be able to talk much without getting out of breath.

 Examples of vigorous-intensity aerobic activities include: